-Lt B. R. Kimlau – The Story of His Heroic Supreme Sacrifice
+Our Namesake: Lt B. R. Kimlau, the Story of His Heroic Supreme Sacrifice

-At every anniversary celebration, we found some of our friends, guests and members wish to know something about Lt.
-Benjamin Ralph Kimlau to whom our Post was named.
-This is a brief history of our World War II hero.
+Our friends, guests, and members often wish to hear more about Lt.
+Benjamin Ralph Kimlau, whom our Post is named after.
+This is a brief story of our World War II hero.

-Ralph Kimlau was born on April 10, 1918 in Concord, Mass.
-At the age of fourteen he came with his parents to New York City where he attended Dewitt Clinton High School.
-Upon graduation from that school in 1937 he made his first visit to China.
+Ralph Kimlau was born on April 10, 1918 in Concord, Massachusetts.
+At age fourteen, Ralph moved with his parents to New York City where he attended DeWitt Clinton High School.
+Upon graduation in 1937, the young man visited China for the first time.

-The following year he returned to the United States and entered Pennsylvania Military College where he graduated in 1942 with high honor.
-He was then commissioned as a second lieutenant in the Field Artillery.
+Ralph returned to the United States in 1938 and attended Pennsylvania Military College where he graduated with high honors in 1942.
+He was then commissioned as a Second Lieutenant in the Field Artillery.

-Considerable importance was attached to the operation in this area at that time because it marked the first offense of General McArthur since his retreat from the Philippines.
-The control of the Bismarck Bay area would mean the trapping of fifty thousand enemy troops and the cutting off of the Japanese supply lines to the New Guiness and near-by islands, thus, setting the stage for a return to the Philippines.
+Operations in this area were of great importance at that particular time because it marked the first offensive from General MacArthur’s troops after their retreat from the Philippines.
+The control of Bismarck Bay would trap thousands of enemy soldiers and cut off the Japanese supply lines to New Guinea and near-by islands, thus, setting the stage for the return of American forces to the Philippines.

-On February 27, 1944 a teletype came in the operation’s room in Fenton Field calling for twenty four Liberators with crews and ground personnel to take off for Port Moresby, New Guinea.
-The order was to bombard Hollandia, day and night, on the shores of Netherland, New Guinea.
+On February 27, 1944, a teletype called for twenty-four Liberators with crews and ground personnel to transit to Port Moresby, New Guinea with orders to bombard Hollandia day and night.
 Lt.
-Ralph Kimlau was one of the pilots assigned to this mission.
+Ralph Kimlau was one of the pilots selected for this mission.

-Their first mission on this base was to bombard all Japanese airdromes and aircrafts around New Guinea to coordinate with the First Cavalry Division’s landing in Los Negros Island in the Admiralities.
-For four days the men pounded relentlessly on Hansa, Nubia, Hollandia, Wetek and other points in this area.
+The pilots’ first mission was to bombard all Japanese airdromes and aircrafts around New Guinea to cover the landing of the First Cavalry Division on Los Negros Island in the Admiralties.
+For four days, the men relentlessly pounded Hansa, Nubia, Hollandia, Wetek, and other key points in this area.

-It was on this mission that Lt.
-Benjamin Ralph Kimlau and his whole crew met their heroic end.
-The 380th Bombardment Group through great courage, skill and devotion to duty had won two Presidential Unit Citations for their outstanding performance and gallantry in battle.
+On this mission, Lt.
+Benjamin Ralph Kimlau and his entire crew met their heroic end.
+The 380th Bombardment Group, through great courage, skill and devotion to duty, was awarded two Presidential Unit Citations for their outstanding performance and gallantry in battle.